Starmute/KORS_rating/README.md

 If no known individual has worked with the project (this includes well-known but anonymous members of the crypto community), a penalty of ten points shall be applied.

+# Launch type

+Consider the method by which the coin was launched.
+The following methods receive the corresponding scores:

+ICO, not sold out: 0

+ICO, sold out: 2

+Partial premine + subsequent mining: 4 (ex.
+Bytecoin)

+Chain fork / Airdrop: 6

+Open mining / Initial faucet: 10

 # Completeness

 Completeness is a temporary state, and often not too relevant to the future of the coin, but it can impact perception and utility of the coin in the present.
 Therefore we assign it a weight of 4 in the weighted system.